A nine-part learning series for vets with Sarah Caney.

-Thanks to better diets and health care, more and more cats are now living to/beyond a geriatric age (15 years).
-Cats are very good at adapting to and compensating for illness, which can make it hard for carers to spot signs of disease.
-Many common geriatric illnesses can be managed with benefits to both quality and length of life.
-Management of concurrent disease can make clinical care challenging.
+Thanks to better diets and healthcare, more and more cats are now living to or beyond a geriatric age (15 years).
+While cats are very good at adapting to and compensating for illness, this can make it hard for carers to spot signs of disease.
+Many common geriatric illnesses can be managed, with benefits to both quality and length of life, however, management of concurrent diseases can make clinical care challenging.

-Topics to be covered include:
+Topics covered include:

 - Preventative healthcare for the older cat – what, why and when?

-- Cat friendly tips for handling, sedating and sampling older cats
+- Cat-friendly tips for handling, sedating and sampling older cats

 - Management of concurrent disease – what’s the best approach?